-Strong parentage by virtue of being a part of SCB Group - SCSIL derives advantages from its affiliation with the SCB Group and benefits from operational and management support from the Group.
+Strong parentage - SCSIL derives benefits from its parentage in the form of the SCB Group and receives operational and management support from the Group.
 Given its position as a bank brokerage house, the company has access to SCB India's high-net-worth clientele while it helps augment the bank's service portfolio by offering broking services to its clients and completes the entire wealth management suite of products.
 SCSIL also leverages the brand name and the parent's distribution network, which helps it expand its business while keeping customer acquisition costs under control.
-SCSIL also benefits from board supervision with SCB, India Branches senior management and board members, including its Chief Executive Officer, being on the company's board.
+SCSIL also benefits from board supervision as SCB, India Branches' senior management and board members, including its Chief Executive Officer, are on the company's board.
 Moreover, the shared brand name supports the company's financial flexibility.
 ICRA expects that support from the Group will be forthcoming in a timely manner, if required, going forward as well.

-Adequate capitalisation and liquidity profile for current scale of operations - With SCSIL's operations in the retail broking space limited to SCB India's customer base, its capitalisation has been comfortable for the current scale of operations.
+Adequate capitalisation and liquidity for current scale of operations - With SCSIL's operations in the retail broking space limited to SCB India's customer base, its capitalisation has been adequate for the current scale of operations.
 However, given the management's intention of scaling up the MTF book and improving the company's presence in the broking business, the capital requirement may increase in the near to medium term.
 SCSIL's capital would be mainly used for meeting the margin requirements at the stock exchanges and for the MTF business in the near term.
-Historically, the company had a low leverage, though the scaling up of the MTF book has resulted in an increase in the leverage with its reported gearing rising to 0.9 times as on December 31, 2023, from 0.6 times as on March 31, 2023 (0.5 times as on March 31, 2022).
-The gearing is expected to rise further with the expected ramp-up in the MTF business in the near to medium term.
+Historically, the company had a low leverage, though the scaling up of the MTF book has resulted in an increase in the leverage with its reported gearing rising to 1.0 times as on March 31, 2024, from 0.6 times as on March 31, 2023 (0.5 times as on March 31, 2022).
+The gearing is expected to increase further with the expected ramp-up in the MTF business in the near to medium term.
 Given SCSIL's importance to SCB India's operations, ICRA expects it to receive timely capital support from the Group for the realisation of its growth plans while maintaining prudent capitalisation levels.

 The company has an adequate liquidity profile with moderate utilisation of the margins placed with the stock exchanges.
-Its average margin utilisation (funded through own and client funds/securities) was around 52% in the last 12 months.
+Its average margin utilisation (funded through own and client funds/securities) was around 35% in the last six months.